 Add a new action and search for “Add a row into a table” (Business) as shown below:

 Once added, define the library, location, file and we’re referencing.
-After these are populated, you’ll see the columns within the sheet ready to map the response/audit data to.
+After these are populated, you’ll see the columns within the sheet ready to map the response/inspection data to.

 Click into the “is the car clean?” column within the “Add a row into a table” action.
 Within the “Dynamic content” pop-out locate the “Car Clean response” action we created earlier and click “See more”